 To browse all LAO publications, visit our Publications page.

-August 24, 2017 - Presented to Senate Budget and Fiscal Review Subcommittee No. 2
+August 24, 2017 - Presented to Senate Budget and Fiscal Review, Subcommittee No. 2

-March 9, 2016 - Presented to Assembly Budget Subcommittee No. 3 on Resources and Transportation
+May 11, 2017 - Presented to Assembly Committee on Water, Parks, and Wildlife; Assembly Committee on Accountability and Administrative Review; and Assembly Budget Subcommittee No. 3 on Resources and Transportation

-March 3, 2016 - Presented to: Senate Budget and Fiscal Review Subcommittee No. 2 on Resources, Environmental Protection, Energy, and Transportation
+May 3, 2017 - Presented to Assembly Budget Subcommittee No. 3 on Resources and Transportation

 April 25, 2017 - Presented to: Assembly Committee on Water, Parks, and Wildlife

 April 10, 2017 - Since January 1, 2016, over 300 “convenience zone” (CZ) recycling centers—those generally located within a half mile of supermarkets—have closed.
 CZ recycling centers are an important part of California’s Beverage Container Recycling Program (BCRP).
 They provide a convenient location for consumers to recycle beverage containers and have their deposit—the California Redemption Value, or “CRV”—repaid.
 This post examines the closures by reviewing programs in other states and identifying options to improve convenient recycling options in California.

 April 4, 2017 - In light of concerns about the Department of Toxic Substances Control’s execution of its responsibilities in recent years, the Legislature has held numerous hearings to monitor the performance of the department’s programs.
 The Legislature has also approved additional funding and positions for the department to address deficiencies in some of these programs.
 In this web post, we discuss the department’s progress to date in addressing these deficiencies, as well as provide questions for legislators to ask the department in future budget and policy hearings to determine the degree to which the department is improving program performance.